 - Inviting them for tea or dinner

 We now have over 100 people involved in the Buddy Project across the County, with more people joining every week.

 We have hosted a number of social gatherings bringing buddies and refugees together.
 These gatherings were originally held at people’s houses, but we have now far outgrown this!
 We have held our recent social events at the Kino Teatr in St Leonard’s, Ashburnham Place and Brighton University in Hastings.
 They are a great opportunity for buddies to socialise with each other and the newly arriving Syrian families.

-Would you like to help refugee families settle into life in Hastings or Bexhill?
+Would you like to help refugee families settle into life in Hastings, Bexhill or Wealdon?
 We are looking for people who can spare from one to five hours a week (or more if you like!).
 We aim to allocate at least two buddies to each family, and they are supported all the way by mentoring coordinators.
 Every buddy has to provide a Character Reference and be DBS checked, and they then start by shadowing another buddy.
 Arabic speaking is not essential.
 All Buddies will take part in an induction and provide feedback to the Project Founder and Buddy Coordinator, Rossana Leal.